cloro

 Key features

-- Web Unlocker automated CAPTCHA solving
+• AI Overview parsing and Web Unlocker automated CAPTCHA solving.

 Pros

-- Unmatched scale and infrastructure
+• Unmatched scale and infrastructure.

 Cons

-- For a deeper comparison see our Bright Data alternatives breakdown
+• For a deeper comparison see our Bright Data alternatives breakdown.

 Pricing.
 SERP API from ~$1.50/1,000 requests at higher volume tiers; small-volume entry is meaningfully more expensive.
-Custom enterprise pricing for committed volume.

 6. Oxylabs — best premium proxy alternative

-The 100% success rate guarantee — only charging for successful requests — is genuinely meaningful at scale.
+Oxylabs is the direct competitor to Bright Data, with comparable infrastructure scale (102M+ IPs) and a different commercial posture.
+Its 100% success-rate guarantee — charging only for successful requests — is genuinely meaningful at scale.
 A failed scrape is a $0 line item, which simplifies forecasting and aligns vendor incentives with customer outcomes.

 Key features

-- 102M+ residential IPs
+• 102M+ residential IPs with fast rotation.

-- Adaptive parser that adjusts to layout changes
+• Adaptive parser that adjusts to layout changes.

 Pros

-- Billing model is the safety net DIY scrapers don’t have
+• Billing model is the safety net DIY scrapers don’t have.

 Cons

-- High monthly minimum at the entry tier
+• High monthly minimum at the entry tier.

-- Overkill for simple rank tracking or small-volume use cases
+• Overkill for simple rank tracking or small-volume use cases.

-- For a deeper comparison see our Oxylabs alternatives breakdown
+• For a deeper comparison see our Oxylabs alternatives breakdown.

 7. Outscraper — best for Google Maps and Business Profile